Customizing an app

 Change the columns displayed in the tree and lists views.
 You can find column configuration under the content views (tree, list, search).
 Here is an example from the Assets app.
 The columns displayed in the tree view of the app are the same as in the list view, except the path column is left out.
 The benefit of extending to an existing configuration and overriding specific values is that you always know exactly what you have customized.

 Add fields to dialogs or change existing fields.
 See Dialog definition.

 Editor is a component that edits content.
-It typical displays a form just like a dialog does.
+It typically displays a form, just like a dialog does.
 The difference between dialogs and editors is that an editor is contained in a subapp.
 You can open as many subapps as you like, which means that you can edit many items at the same time.
 This is not possible with a dialog.
 In a dialog you edit only one item at a time.

 What if you want to write you own view?
 Say you wish to replace

 info.magnolia.sample.app.main.ContentDisplayView with a new class that